Once you've imported or entered your passwords, Dashlane can make logging in both easy and secure.

 From your browser

-Dashlane can import passwords from Chrome, Firefox, and Internet Explorer on Windows, and from Chrome, Firefox, and Safari on Mac.
+Dashlane can import passwords from Chrome and Firefox on Windows, and from Chrome, Firefox, and Safari on Mac.

 Click on File > Import passwords and select the browsers you want to import your credentials from.
 Dashlane will show you a list of all the passwords it was able to find in your browser.
 Select the ones you want to import, then click on Import and the passwords will automatically be added to Dashlane.